 When there is a share transaction involving private company shares the big question is what are the shares worth?
 The answer will always be debatable.
 This is because different circumstances produce different values for the same shares.
-Using past experience we guide shareholders and their companies on how to approach pricing shares and how to negotiate on a share transaction.

 If you are facing a share transaction of any type in a private company please do give us a call to discuss your concerns.